vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

     * `kubectl --kubeconfig=bootstrap_cluster.conf apply -f capi.yaml`.
 To configure the CAPI yaml, refer to [CAPI Yaml configuration](WORKLOAD_CLUSTER.md#capi_yaml).
 2. Retrieve the cluster Kubeconfig
     * `clusterctl get kubeconfig {cluster-name} > capi.kubeconfig`
+3. Create a secret for the ClusterID in the management cluster.
+This is a mandatory step.
+   1. Get the ClusterID from the management cluster:
+       ```shell
+       export CLUSTERID=$(kubectl --kubeconfig=bootstrap_cluster.conf get vcdclusters <management cluster name> -o jsonpath="{.status.infraId}")
+       ```
+   2. Create a secret in the management cluster from the ClusterID:
+       ```shell
+       kubectl --kubeconfig=capi.kubeconfig -n kube-system create secret generic vcloud-clusterid-secret --from-literal=clusterid=${CLUSTERID}
+       ```
-3. Transform this cluster into management cluster by [initializing it with CAPVCD](#management_cluster_init).
+4. Transform this cluster into management cluster by [initializing it with CAPVCD](#management_cluster_init).
-4. This cluster is now a fully functional multi-control plane management cluster.
+5. This cluster is now a fully functional multi-control plane management cluster.
 The next section walks you through the steps to make management cluster ready for individual tenant users use